daijro/camoufox/README.md

 - Optimized for memory and speed ✅
 - Stays up to date with the latest Firefox version 🕓

-#### Why Firefox instead of Chromium?
+### Why Firefox instead of Chromium?

 Camoufox is built on top of Firefox/Juggler instead of Chromium because:

-- CDP is more widely used and known, so it's a more common target for anti-bot detection
+- CDP is more widely used and known, so it's a more common target for bot detection
 - Juggler operates on a lower level than CDP, and has less JS leaks
-- WAFs tend to be more lenient towards Firefox
-- Firefox is generally less associated with automation
+- WAFs are less likely to associate Firefox with automation

-#### What's planned?
+### What's planned?

 - Built in TLS fingerprinting protection using [Hazetunnel](https://github.com/daijro/hazetunnel)
 - Create integration tests